daz4126/surge/README.md

 </div>
 ```

-Then pass your actions to the `surge` function in the JavaScript:
+Then define the action that was referenced in the `data-action` attribute and pass it to the `surge` function in the JavaScript:

 ```javascript
 surge({